Exit strategy for insurance products

 Stay put: At the other end of the spectrum, you would have investors who are not at all financially savvy.
 They would have little knowledge of term plans (because agents do not push them) and mutual funds (especially in smaller towns, there tends to be greater awareness about insurance products than about mutual funds).
 Such investors would be wary of these options.

-These investors would prefer being in a Ulip rather than in a term plan-mutual fund combination because a Ulip, being a product from an insurance company, would offer them a greater sense of security (especially if it is from the public-sector behemoth).
+These investors would prefer a Ulip to a term plan-mutual fund combination because a Ulip, being a product from an insurance company, would offer them a greater sense of security (especially if it is from the public-sector behemoth).
 Such investors could stay put in the Ulip.
 Even if the Ulip is not a financially-efficient product, it would still benefit these investors by offering them equity exposure, which would boost their returns over the long term.

 The middle path: Next, you have investors who are financially savvy and who understand the logic behind promptly exiting a Ulip or a traditional product.
 Despite this, they might shy away from the option of writing off their premiums in the Ulip entirely.
 Very often the premiums they have paid are as high as Rs1 lakh or more per year, so bearing the loss upfront becomes difficult.